JulanZw/TibboBot/README.md

 ## Slash Commands

+─── PURGE ───\
+All commands related to data removal\
+› user - Removes all your data saved in this bot (birthdays, reminders, etc.).\
+› guild - Removes all the data of the guild.

+─── MANAGE ───
+All commands related to managing things for the bot inside the guild › channels - A command to manage the game channels

 ─── BIRTHDAY ───\
 All commands related to birthdays\
 › set – Set your birthday for this server